Your Legal Advocate

 If Your Loved One Was Harmed Through A Prescription Mistake In A Nursing Home, Get Answers Now | Contact A Chicago Lawyer

 Kent M. Lucaccioni, Ltd., in Illinois, has abundant experience bringing claims and lawsuits on behalf of nursing home residents who have suffered abuse and neglect.
 We do not charge for initial consultations.
-We welcome your inquiry.
-Call 877-930-2551 or send an email.
+Call us today at 877-930-2551 or send us an email.